-The loss of Hancock's largest single employer puts pressure on the Town Government to entice new businesses to settle in this area.
+The loss of the plywood mill, Hancock's largest single employer, puts pressure on the Town Government to entice new businesses to settle in this area.
 The Town should consider any incentives that are feasible, financial or otherwise.
-For example, Hancock is currently levying an inventory tax on businesses located in town.
-The Town may want to consider altering or removing this tax in an effort to bring more businesses to town.

 C. Funding Community Development Initiatives